 Herein is our love made perfect, that we may have boldness in the day of judgment: because as he is, so are we in this world. ( John 4:17 AMPC)

+Jesus never did anything unless He SAW His Father doing it.
+We are to be like Him.
 Would you walk into an earthly court without being able to see, hear, or receive instructions from the judge or your lawyer?
 In order to operate in the Courts we need to be able to hear from the Holy Spirit who is our Counselor.
 You can enter the CoH with a “guide” who will help you receive what is happening.

 Before you enter the CoH with a guide, you may want to consider the other two factors involved in visiting the Courts.